 But brown sugar isn’t the only thing that can be created, Rogelio also distills the liquid and sells it to aguardiente companies.
 This is where the real money is made, sadly mostly by the distilleries.
 Although aguardiente became a favorite of mine salsa dancing in Cali, I found it to be strong so Rogelio mixed it with a dash of juice and it was delicious.

 There are days when a person’s spirit really touches you, Rogelio was the kind of man that made you feel comfortable right away with a smile that warms the room.

 He’s invited me back tomorrow to watch them make brown sugar but I can’t go.
-If you’re passing through Cuenca and want to visit him and some other farmers in the area be sure to contact the Casa Cuencana.
+If you’re passing through Cuenca and want to visit him and some other farmers in the area Casa Cuencana can arrange tours as they are personal friends.